Graduate Fellowships

 • For incoming graduate students, a copy of your full graduate school application, including transcripts and a copy of GRE scores (if applicable).
 It is the student’s responsibility to either submit or request that their department submit this application.

-• 2 letters of recommendation.
-You may use letters that were submitted with your graduate school application that focus specifically on your academic areas of interest in Jewish Studies.
-One of these letters should, if possible, be from a member of the Jewish Studies faculty in your prospective/current academic unit at OSU.
+• For incoming graduate students: You may use letters that were submitted with your graduate school application that focus specifically on your academic areas of interest in Jewish Studies.
+One of your letters should be from a member of the Ohio State Jewish Studies faculty in your prospective academic unit at OSU.